Equivariant Coarse (Co-)Homology Theories: Coarse spaces

 If $\coarseStr$ is a coarse structure on $X$ and $A\subset X$ is a subset, then \(\coarseStr_A\coloneqq\{E \cap (A\times A) \mid E\in \coarseStr\}\) is a coarse structure on $A$, called the \emph{restricted coarse structure}.
 A pair $(X,A)$ is called a \emph{pair of coarse spaces} if $X$ is a coarse space and $A\subset X$, where we consider $A$ as equipped with the restricted coarse structure. \end{defn}

 Important examples are of course metric spaces $(X,d)$: an entourage in the metric coarse structure on $X$ is a subset of $X\times X$ that is contained in $E_R\coloneqq\{(x,y)\in X\times X\mid d(x,y)\leq R\}$ for some $R\geq 0$.
 It is countably generated by the entourages $E_n$ with $n\in\N$.
-If a coarse structure comes from a metric in this way, we call it \emph{metrizable}.
-We have the following metrizability lemma. \begin{lem}[{\cite[Theorem 2.55]{RoeCoarseGeometry}}] A coarse space is metrizable if and only if it is countably generated. \end{lem}

 This construction works even if we allow the metric to take on the value $\infty$.
 Then the metric coarse structure is connected if and only if the metric takes on only finite values.
+If a coarse structure comes from a metric in this way, we call it \emph{metrizable}.
+Roe proved the following metrizability lemma under the additional assumption of coarse connectedness, but its proof works equally well for all coarse spaces. \begin{lem}[{\cite[Theorem 2.55]{RoeCoarseGeometry}}] A coarse space is metrizable if and only if it is countably generated. \end{lem}

 If $A\subset X$, then the restricted coarse structure on $A$ is the same as the metric coarse structure of the restricted metric.